-Creativity, Innovations and Cultural content.

-Accountability and Ethical Behavior.
+Creativity and Innovations.
+Accountability and Ethical Behavior

 Author(s):

 Prof. Dr. Ira Prodanov Krajišnik

 Institution(s): UNS, Serbia

 The European Commission support for the production of this publication does not constitute an endorsement of the contents which reflects the views only of the authors, and the Commission cannot be held responsible for any use which may be made of the information contained therein.
 Project number: 2020-1-BG01-KA203-07919.